molmod/stacie/docs/source/theory/properties/shear_viscosity.md

 $$

 (This is Eq.
 A5 in their paper rewritten in the current notation.)
-Working with the five components, as we propose, is advantageous because it makes explicit how many independent sequences are used as input, which allows precise uncertainty quantification.
+Working with the five components, as we propose, is advantageous.
+It makes explicit how many independent sequences are used as input, which allows for a precise uncertainty quantification.

 ## How to Compute with Stacie?